mohamedamine99/mohamedamine99/README.md

 <p align="center">
   <br>
-  🔬 I'm currently on my final year for a master's degree in the INSAT University (National Institute of Applied Science and Technology).
+  🔬 I'm currently on my final year for an engineering degree in the INSAT University (National Institute of Applied Science and Technology).
   <br>
   🎓 I graduated from Pioneer High School of Sousse
   <br>